These Keto Walnut Zucchini Muffins will make your entire house smell like all things fall. Not to mention, they are healthy & low-carb/keto!

 If you’re struggling to get your kids to eat vegetables – or if you want to get some more into your own diet – a neat trick is to add them to treats like cakes and muffins.

 Zucchini is a great vegetable to use in baking.
-It has a very neutral flavor, and mostly consists of water – which helps your baked goods stay moist.
-The best way to use it is grated, and then mixed with the other ingredients.
+It has a very neutral flavor and mostly consists of water – which helps your baked goods stay moist.
+The best way to use it is to grate it and then mixed with the other ingredients.